pengan1987/digital-media-archaeology/telecom-network.md

 In 1967, the nonprofit organization "Experiments in Art and Technology" (E.A.T.) was founded by engineers Billy Klüver and Fred Waldhauer from Bell Labs, along with artists Robert Rauschenberg and Robert Whitman.
 This group delved into numerous experiments closely related to telecommunication technology.

-Another notable instance was the "Art By Telephone"[^2] exhibition at the Museum of Contemporary Art in Chicago in 1969.
+Another notable instance was the "[Art By Telephone](https://mcachicago.org/Exhibitions/1969/Art-By-Telephone)" exhibition at the Museum of Contemporary Art in Chicago in 1969.
 Here, all artworks were created without blueprints or plans; participating artists solely relied on verbal descriptions via telephone to instruct on-site personnel in constructing their pieces.

 ## Long-Distance Telephone Networks and Monopolies in Telecommunications